 The school gains a realistic picture of their current environmental and sustainability performance inside and outside of the classroom by doing an Environmental Review.
-The review is led by the Eco-Committee and should enable them to see how well (or not) the school is performing.
-The review should be designed and led by pupils, but there are guidance sheets and template forms on our website to help schools along.
-Carry out surveys, monitor behaviours, use questionnaires, create graphs, take photographs and present the results on the Eco-Board, in classes and at assembly.
+The review is led by the Eco-Committee and should enable them to see how well (or not) the school is performing across all ten Eco-School topics.

-The Environmental Review must be led by the Eco-Committee and include all nine Eco-Schools topics.
+The Environmental Review must be led by the Eco-Committee and include all ten Eco-Schools topics.
 Some areas may need support from an adult.

 The Environmental Review step gives your pupils chances to develop scientific, numeracy and communication skills.

 There are many different ways to carry out an environmental review and even more ways to share findings from it.
 Skills and values you might be able nurture include: